 Mental health awareness month: "Be aware of when you start to feel stressed"

-May is mental health month in the US, but mental health issues affect everyone no matter where they are in the world or what time of the year it is.
+Mental health issues can affect anyone no matter where they are in the world or what time of the year it is.

-With the pandemic still at large and political tensions rising, it’s never been more important to check in with the people around you - whether that’s at home, work, or in your social group.
+With the affects from the pandemic still being felt, it’s never been more important to check in with the people around you - whether that’s at home, work, or in your social group.

-Director of customer success at yieldHUB, Kevin Robinson, knows this all too well.
+VP of Operations at yieldHUB, Kevin Robinson, knows this all too well.
 When he’s not working at yieldHUB, Mr Robinson is the deputy team leader of a mountain rescue team in the UK and is often exposed to high-pressure environments.

 “The way Mountain Rescue England and Wales works is; even though it’s a voluntary organization, it comes under the police and works also with fire and ambulance services.
 We’re there to try and help people in need,” Mr Robinson said.

 “Sometimes we help search for high-risk missing persons who have intentions of hurting themselves.
 If we’re lucky we find them in time but this isn’t always the case.

 “It can be difficult at times and it’s a reason there are so many mental first aiders in the team.
 We take our duty of care to each other very seriously.”